 • If recommended by your doctor, use a cold pack wrapped in a thin towel to ease discomfort and control swelling.
 It’s essential not to leave the cold pack on for long, or your skin could be damaged.
 Put the pack over your bandages for not more than 20 minutes at a time.
 Then, leave it off also for at least 20 minutes.
 Continue this as often as needed during waking hours until swelling starts to improve.
 Don’t fall asleep with the cold pack on.
 If you’re not sure how to safely use the cold pack, ask your doctor.

 You will have follow-up visits so your doctor can see how well you are recovering.
 If needed, stitches or drains will be removed at one of these visits.
 To maintain the results of your tummy tuck, take steps to avoid gaining weight.
 Discuss with your doctor if you have questions or concerns.

 • Changes in sensation, such as numbness or pain

 • Skin discoloration

-• Damage to nearby nerves, blood vessels, soft tissues, or organs
+• Damage to surrounding nerves, blood vessels, soft tissues or organs

 • Not being happy with how it looks